 If the SA node sends its electrical signal correctly, but the signal does not go through the atrioventricular (AV) node or through the lower electrical pathways at a normal rate, then the resulting condition is referred to as a heart block.
 Heart blocks can result from aging, damage caused by coronary artery disease, or cardiac amyloidosis, which is when protein deposits replace the heart’s muscle.
 There are multiple kinds of heart block, which are labeled by their level of seriousness (Texas Heart Institute, 2015).

-A first-degree heart block is simply defined as the slowed movement of impulses through the AV.
+A first-degree heart block occurs when there is delayed conduction from the atrium to the ventricle, from the sinoatrial node to the atrioventricular node.
 This is the least serious level of a heart block.
-(Texas Heart Institute, 2015).

 A second-degree heart block is slightly more serious.
 It occurs when the electrical impulses travel through the atria, but they are then slowed in the AV node.
 This delay in the AV node causes the ventricles to beat at the wrong time (Texas Heart Institute, 2015).